Lowrence-Devu/askvid/README.md

 1. **Video Input**: User pastes a YouTube URL
 2. **Audio Extraction**: The app downloads and extracts audio from the video
-3. **Transcription**: OpenAI Whisper converts speech to text
+3. **Content Analysis**: Smart content analysis based on video metadata and filename
 4. **Q&A Interface**: Users can ask questions about the video content
-5. **AI Answers**: GPT-3.5-turbo provides intelligent answers based on the transcript
+5. **AI Answers**: Gemini AI provides intelligent answers based on the content analysis

 ## 🎯 Usage